Omagh: NI secretary needs more time over inquiry call

 On Tuesday, Mr Chris Heaton-Harris met some of the families of those killed.

-Michael Gallagher, whose son Aiden died in the bombing, described the meeting as productive.

-Mr Gallagher said they accepted Mr Heaton-Harris needed more time to assess the case.
+Michael Gallagher, whose son Aiden died in the bombing, described the meeting as productive and said he accepted Mr Heaton-Harris needed more time to assess the case.

+"We told him that it was hugely important we get the right decision," he said.

+"We certainly don't want a reinvestigation because we have had many of those.
+We need a public inquiry, we need an opportunity for people to come forward and tell their story of what happened."

 Four more months